HalfdanJ/svelte-adapter-appengine/README.md

 - `npm run build`.
 - Application can then be deployed by running `gcloud app deploy --project <CLOUD_PROJECT_ID> build/app.yaml`. (learn more about gcloud utility [here](https://cloud.google.com/sdk/gcloud))

+## Configuration

+Following options are available

+- `out`: Output directory of build step, defaults to `/build`
+- `useCloudLogging`: Enable or disable [Google Cloud Logging](https://cloud.google.com/logging/docs/overview).
+When enabled, `console.log`, `console.error` and so on show up with more metadata in Cloud Logging dashboard, and log messages are bundled by request trace id's.
+Enabled by default.
+- `external`: Node modules that the esbuild step should mark as external.
+- `dependencies`: Node modules that should be added to `package.json` file in the build step.
+These modules will be fetched when the application is deployed.

+The generated `app.yaml` file can be customized by adding a file named `app.yaml` in the root of the project.
+The adapter will merge this file with the generated `app.yaml` file, enabling for example custom machine types, added routes or any other [app.yaml configuration](https://cloud.google.com/appengine/docs/standard/reference/app-yaml?tab=node.js)

 ## Adapter Output

 The SSR part of SvelteKit is hosted on App Engine in a nodejs runtime.
 It's running using [polka](https://github.com/lukeed/polka) mimicking [@sveltejs/adapter-node
 ](https://github.com/sveltejs/kit/tree/master/packages/adapter-node).

 Static files are served directly from Cloud Storage without going through the nodejs webserver.
 Routes for all the static assets are automatically generated in `app.yaml` by the adapter.

-## Configuration

-The generated `app.yaml` file can be customized by adding a file named `app.yaml` in the root of the project.
-The adapter will merge this file with the generated `app.yaml` file, enabling for example custom machine types, added routes or any other [app.yaml configuration](https://cloud.google.com/appengine/docs/standard/reference/app-yaml?tab=node.js)

 ## Example